“Don’t try to be what you’re not. If you’re nervous, be nervous. If you’re shy, be shy”. - Adriana Lima

 - Have links to my social media accounts.

 - Be live by the end of the month

 I’m not sure what this should cost, so I’ll be talking to several designers.
 I’d love to get a price from you as soon as possible.

 Thanks, A potential new client

-Back in the day I would have opened up InDesign, whipped out my snazzy proposal template and jumped straight in.
-I’d write a quick “job spec” fill it with line items and send it off before the day was out.
-I WANTED THAT JOB!
+Back in the day I would have sprinted to my desk, opened up InDesign, whipped out my proposal template and replied as fast as humanly possible.
+I used to write a boilerplate “job spec”, fill in the line items and have the whole thing sent out before lunch.
+I WANTED THAT JOB!!

 Obviously, there were a bunch of other freelancers competing with me.
 And, of course, they were all sending out their proposal templates at breakneck speed leaving little more than the final price to help distinguish one web designer from another.

 The realisation that I was just another designer struggling to set myself apart was both frustrating and depressing!
 So, what should you do instead?
 How can you show that you are different?
 What can you do to stand out?